bwu62/stat240-revamp/docs/06-data-visualization.md

 <img src="06-data-visualization_files/figure-html/unnamed-chunk-47-1.svg" width="672" style="display: block; margin: auto;" />

-If the function exists, but you need to modify itthe arguments, you can use `args = list(...)` any arguments specified inside will be directly passed to the chose function, for example:
+If the function exists, but you need to modify the arguments, you can use `args = list(...)` any arguments specified inside will be directly passed to the chose function, for example:

 ``` r